Treatment for vaginal dryness, thinning skin, itchiness, painful sex, frequent UTIs, and urgency.

 If you’re experiencing frequent UTIs, you may be wondering what’s triggering your UTI and how you can prevent a UTI naturally without having to resort to endless doctor’s visits and rounds of antibiotics.

+At Interlude, our goal is to provide unprecedented access to research and solutions to help you live well in your body as you get older.
 In this article, we’re focused on helping women in perimenopause and menopause understand what’s causing frequent UTIs and how to prevent them.

 We’ll review what are the hormonal changes that cause frequent UTIs, how vaginal estrogen works to prevent and greatly reduce the risk of UTIs, and talk about other UTI prevention tips that are not shown to be as effective as vaginal estrogen but that may be worth trying.